stgibson/capstone_1_threatened_species/project_proposal.md

 ### Backlog

 The following is a list of backlog features for future versions of the project:
+* Instructions on how to use the website are provided
+* Add an about page and contact us page
 * The user can choose to be notified of other users based on county, state, or a specified radius from the user's location
 * The server will determine which country the user is in based on the city the